 Influencer marketing takes many forms.
 When an authoritative web publisher mentions or links to your content — or an individual with a strong social media following points traffic in your direction — the impact on your marketing program can be significant.

 Through SEO backlinks, influencer marketing can expand brand awareness and provide unique product promotion opportunities.
 This increase of awareness can then add additional value to your other search engine optimization efforts as well as your content marketing and social media efforts.

-It’s a heavy lift to do all of this with one strategy.
-Since we are search people here at Silverback, let’s focus on how to use influencer marketing to improve your SEO.
-First step: creating a sound influencer outreach program.
+But since we’re search people here at Silverback, let’s focus on how to use influencer marketing for SEO backlinks to improve your search ranking.

 What is an influencer?

 The world is crawling with influencers — Instagram, YouTube and other social platforms are alive with the sound of influencers.
 The Gen Z superstar is essentially a cliche at this point.